Sprouts Elder: Career

 1928 saw Elder turn his attention to racing in the United Kingdom, becoming one of the most popular riders in the country.
 He could command fees of £100 per meeting, plus prize money, and once earned £350 in a day by racing at three nearby tracks.
 He is estimated to have earned £50,000 in his first three years of riding in Britain.
 Crowds of 30,000 to 40,000 were not uncommon at larger meetings during the heyday of speedway racing in England.
 Elder's popularity was revealed when the British paper Speedway News honoured Elder by calling him the greatest showman of all time.
-In 1928 he won several titles in Britain, including the Golden Helmet at White City, Manchester, the Golden Gauntlet and West Ham Championship at West Ham, the Silver Wheel and Silver Sash at Wimbledon, the Silver Belt at Custom House, and the Golden Helmet at Leicester, while also winning the Scottish Gold and Silver Helmets in 1929.
+In 1928, he won several titles in Britain, including the Golden Helmet at White City, Manchester, the Golden Gauntlet and West Ham Championship at West Ham, the Silver Wheel and Silver Sash at Wimbledon, the Silver Belt at Custom House, and the Golden Helmet at Leicester, while also winning the Scottish Gold and Silver Helmets in 1929.
 He never rode for the West Ham Hammers in 1929 but was their overseas representative in the Star Riders' Championship, and in 1930 he rode for the Southampton Saints.

 Elder was one of speedway's pioneers and featured in the first Star Riders' Championship, the forerunner to the Speedway World Championship in 1929.
 He was beaten in the semi-final of the 'overseas' section by Australian Vic Huxley.

 During the mid-1930s, Elder returned to the United States to help organize American speedway.
 Speedway racing was among the popular forms of motorcycle racing in the country.
 Elder, along with Wilbur Lamoreaux, Jack and Cordy Milne, he helped found and promote speedway in America.

 Retirement

 Elder retired from racing after joining the California Highway Patrol and was responsible for securing sponsorship from the Highway Patrol for a number of meetings.
 Elder retired from the patrol after suffering life-threatening injuries in a traffic accident.
 Even after retirement, Elder stayed involved with racing through his duties on the AMA Competition Committee.

-He lost his fortune after investing in a failed mining venture.
+Elder lost his fortune after investing in a failed mining venture.